Causality Extraction based on Self-Attentive BiLSTM-CRF with Transferred Embeddings: Method

 \IncMargin{1em} \DecMargin{1em}

-\subsubsection{Tag2Triplet Algorithm}
+\subsubsection{Tag2triplet Algorithm}

-The Tag2Triplet algorithm is described in Algorithm~\ref{algo1}.
-We will elaborate on Tag2Triplet algorithm by taking the sentence $S$ and its corresponding tag sequence $S_{tag}$ as an example in Fig.~\ref{fig4}, the intermediate result is shown in Table~\ref{tab1}.
+The tag2triplet algorithm is described in Algorithm~\ref{algo1}.
+We elaborate on the tag2triplet algorithm by taking the sentence $S$ and its corresponding tag sequence $S_{tag}$ as an example in Fig.~\ref{fig4}; the intermediate result is shown in Table~\ref{tab1}.

-Firstly, we count the out-degree and in-degree for the causality and find the index of causality in the $S_{tag}$.
-Specifically, the out-degree of ``Cause'' is recorded as 1, the in-degree of ``Effect'' is recorded as 1, the out-degree and in-degree of ``Embedded Causality'' are both recorded as 1.
+First, we count the out-degree and in-degree for causality and find the index of causality in $S_{tag}$.
+Specifically, the out-degree of ``cause'' is recorded as 1, the in-degree of ``effect'' is recorded as 1, and the out-degree and in-degree of ``embedded causality'' are both recorded as 1.
 Then, we determine whether the $S$ is simple causality or complex causality according to the number and the distribution of each causal tag: ``C'', ``E'' and ``Emb''.
-In $S_{tag}$, $N_{Emb} = 1$ and thus $S$ is complex causality.
-And then, we apply a \textbf{Cartesian Product} of the causal tags to obtain the candidates of the causal triplet.
-In Table~\ref{tab1}, the candidate ``(0, 2)'' means the causal triplet ``\{\textbf{the chronic inflammation, Cause-Effect, an increased acid production}\}.
+In $S_{tag}$, $N_{Emb} = 1$, and thus, $S$ is complex causality.
+Then, we apply a \textbf{Cartesian product} of the causal entities composed of causal tags to generate the candidates of the causal triplet.
+In Table~\ref{tab1}, the candidate ``($E_{0}, E_{2}$)'' represents the causal triplet ``\{\textbf{the chronic inflammation, cause-effect, an increased acid production}\}.

-Next, we check whether the out-degree and in-degree of each combination of candidates is consistent with the original out-degree and in-degree of $S_{tag}$, and check whether the combination matching the rules according to the coordinating conjunction in the $S$, such as: if there is a coordinating conjunction ``and" between adjacent Causes in the same clause, then the two Causes will form their respective causal triplets with the same Effect, as in the ``Bacteria" and ``comedonal debris'' in Fig.~\ref{fig5}.
-Finally, we select the combination with the shortest distance from the combinations who passed the checks as the extracted causal triplets.
-Since only one combination ``(0, 2), (1, 0)'' passed all the checks, we directly output it as the final result.
+Next, \textbf{combination} returns $i$ length subsequences of triplets from the input candidates.
+After that, we determine whether the out-degree and in-degree of each combination of candidates are consistent with the original out-degree and in-degree of $S_{tag}$.
+Then, we determine whether the combination matches the rules according to the coordinating conjunction in $S$, for example, if there is a coordinating conjunction ``and" between adjacent causes in the same clause, then the two causes will form their respective causal triplets with the same effect, as in the ``bacteria" and ``comedonal debris” in Fig.~\ref{fig5}.
+Finally, we select the combination with the shortest distance from the combinations that passed the checks as the extracted causal triplets.
+Since only one combination ``($E_{0}, E_{2}$), ($E_{1}, E_{0}$)'' passed all the checks, we directly output it as the final result.